Neko-Development-Inc/NekoLang/README.md

  *    <n2>              Number -- index of second Label
  *    <n>               Number -- number of times to repeat *
+ *  NREPEAT      = 4004 - repeat the last N instructions once
+ *    <n>               Number of times to duplicate
+ *  NREPEAT_N    = 4005 - repeat the last N instruction N times
+ *    <n1>              Number of elements from the stack to repeat
+ *    <n2>              Number of times to repeat
+ *
  *  OUT          = 5000 - prints the last value on the Stack to
  *                        the active output stream (stdout by default)
  *    <bool>            Bool -- force flush or not -- optional
+ *  OUT_ALL      = 5001 - prints all the last values on the Stack to
+ *                        the active output stream (stdout by default)
+ *    <bool>            Bool -- force flush or not -- optional
- *  ERR          = 5001 - prints the last value on the Stack to
+ *  ERR          = 5010 - prints the last value on the Stack to
+ *                        the active error output stream (stderr by default)
+ *    <bool>            Bool -- force flush or not -- optional
+ *  ERR_ALL      = 5011 - prints all the last values on the Stack to
  *                        the active error output stream (stderr by default)
  *    <bool>            Bool -- force flush or not -- optional *